 Every business is sitting on a pile of valuable data; but few know how to get it.

 In this blog we share insight into two of the free tools available to businesses, to help you make better use of your data.
 The good news is, you don’t need a degree in computer science and it doesn’t need to cost!
-If you want to know even more, sign up for our latest free webinar taking place on Wednesday 7th August at 4pm.
+Data science and machine learning are key to the efficacy of any business, so it’s important to keep up to date!

 Let’s start with the obvious one – why should businesses be accessing data?

 Data is the lifeblood of any organisation.
 When gathered, analysed and presented effectively, data can be used to inform and empower business leaders to make decisions based on insights.
-Data-based decision making avoids business leaders having to rely on ‘hunches’ and can be used to improve your business for both employees and customers.
+Data science and machine learning avoids business leaders having to rely on ‘hunches’ and can be used to improve your business for both employees and customers.

 So, what next?